 Killdeer Plains Wildlife Area

 Winter birding is popular in the central part of the state near the Killdeer Plains Wildlife Area.
-It is home to more than 275 different species that have been spotted in this region which has a grassland habitat.
+It’s home to more than 275 different species that have been spotted in this region which has a grassland habitat.
 Birds you might spot in this area include hawks, Short-eared Owl, Long-eared-Owl, Northern Saw-whet Owl, Snow Bunting, Lapland Longspur, Wild Turkey, Red-headed Woodpecker, Sandhill Crane and Northern Shrike.
 This is one of the areas to head to if you are on the hunt for Bald Eagle nests.
-Winter is a great time to spot raptors and various waterfowl.
+Winter is also a great time to spot raptors and various waterfowl.

 Green Lawn Cemetery